On Noncoherent Multiple-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Main Results

-In Fig.~\ref{fig:7}, we plot the high-SNR normal approximation \eqref{Equ_Thm_R} as a function of $T$ for a fixed blocklength $n=LT$, a given number of receive antennas, and varying numbers of transmit antennas.
-We set $\rho=20$~dB and consider the cases $(\epsilon=10^{-3}, n=168, n_r=6)$ (Fig.~\ref{Fig_7a}), $(\epsilon=10^{-5}, n=512, n_r=6)$ (Fig.~\ref{Fig_7b}), and $(\epsilon=10^{-5}, n=512, n_r=8)$ (Fig.~\ref{Fig_7c}).
+In Fig.~\ref{fig:7}, we plot the high-SNR normal approximation as a function of $T$ for a fixed blocklength $n=LT$, a given number of receive antennas, and varying numbers of transmit antennas.
+We consider the cases $\rho=25~\textnormal{dB}$, $\epsilon=10^{-3}$, $n=168$, and $n_r=6$ (Fig.~\ref{Fig_7a}), and $\rho=25~\textnormal{dB}$, $\epsilon=10^{-5}$, $n=512$, and $n_r=8$ (Fig.~\ref{Fig_7b}).
+Comparing the high-SNR normal approximation against the nonasymptotic bounds, it can be observed that, for the considered parameters, the normal approximation deviates from the true value of $R^{\ast}(L, T,\epsilon, \rho)$ by less than $5.2$\%, hence it is a good proxy for the maximum coding rate.
 We further indicate the values of the coherence interval where two lines cross.
-Specifically, we use the notation $T_{n_1 n_2}$ to indicate the crossing point of the curves for $n_t=n_1$ and $n_t=n_2$.
+Specifically, we use the notation $T_{n_1,n_2}$ to indicate the crossing point of the curves for $n_t=n_1$ and $n_t=n_2$.
 Observe that, in contrast to the pre-log factor of the high-SNR asymptotic capacity, the number of transmit antennas that maximizes the high-SNR normal approximation is not necessarily equal to the maximum value $n_t=n_r$ and depends on the coherence interval $T$.
-For example, according to Fig.~\ref{Fig_7a}, when $n=168$ and $n_r=6$, the maximum number of available transmit antennas should only be used when $T\geq 35$.
-Furthermore, when $n=512$ and $n_r=8$, using all available transmit antennas is actually suboptimal over the entire range of $T$; cf.~Fig.~\ref{Fig_7c}.
-Instead, it is optimal to only use $7$ transmit antennas.
+For example, according to Fig.~\ref{Fig_7a}, when $n=168$ and $n_r=6$, the maximum number of available transmit antennas should only be used when $T\geq 23$.
+Furthermore, when $n=512$ and $n_r=8$, using all available transmit antennas is actually suboptimal when $T< 32$; cf.~Fig.~\ref{Fig_7b}.
 Finally, the optimal number of active transmit antennas is not necessarily monotonically increasing in $T$.
-As can be observed from Fig.~\ref{Fig_7b}, when $n=512$ and $n_r=6$, using all available transmit antennas is only optimal when $45 \leq T \leq 116$.
+As can be observed from Fig.~\ref{Fig_7b}, when $n=512$ and $n_r=8$, using $n_t=7$ transmit antennas is optimal when $18 \leq T \leq 32$.

-In summary, while the high-SNR asymptotic capacity \eqref{Equ_High_Capcity} suggest that, at large blocklengths and high SNR, it is optimal to use all available transmit antennas, in general the maximum coding rate has a more intricate dependence on the number of active transmit antennas.
-The high-SNR normal approximation presented in Theorem~\ref{Thm_R} allows us to unveil this dependence without the need to resorting to nonasymptotic bounds that need to be evaluated numerically at a high computation cost.
+In summary, while the high-SNR asymptotic capacity suggests that, at large blocklengths and high SNR, it is optimal to use all available transmit antennas, in general the maximum coding rate has a more intricate dependence on the number of active transmit antennas.
+The high-SNR normal approximation presented in Theorem 1 allows us to unveil this dependence without having to resort to nonasymptotic bounds that need to be evaluated numerically at a high computation cost.